§ 105-259. Secrecy required of officials; penalty for violation.

 (49) To exchange information concerning a tax imposed by Article 8B of this Chapter with the North Carolina Department of Insurance when the information is needed to fulfill a duty imposed on the Department.

-(50) To provide public access to a list containing the name and account number of entities licensed under Article 2A of this Chapter to aid in the administration of the tobacco products tax.
+(50) To provide public access to a list containing the name, physical address, and account number of entities licensed under Article 2A of this Chapter to aid in the administration of the tobacco products tax.

 (51) To exchange information regarding the tax imposed on motor carriers under Article 36B of this Chapter with other jurisdictions that administer the International Fuel Tax Agreement to aid in the administration of the Agreement.